 - Our office will communicate with you before an appointment to ask some screening questions.
 You’ll be asked those same questions again when you are in the office.

-- Any new patients (or last visit more than one year ago) must complete a patient registration form (this form includes the COVID19 pretreatment questionnaire).
+- Any new patients (or last visit more than one year ago) must complete a patient registration form.
 This form can be completed and submitted securely on-line.
 The information in the form will be encrypted and transmitted securely.
 The form can also be printed and filled out, and then brought to your appointment.
-We can also mail you a copy of the form to fill out prior to your appointment.

 - Your referral slip from a dentist or medical doctor.